xinhuawu0501/tab-manager/README.md

 - Lightning-Fast Search: Find what you're looking for in an instant!
 TabMaster's smart search feature highlights your search query across open tabs.

-- Intuitive Drag and Drop: Effortlessly rearrange your tabs by dragging and dropping them into different windows, customizing your browsing layout effortlessly.
+- Intuitive Drag and Drop: Effortlessly re-arrange your tabs by dragging and dropping them into different windows or position, customizing your browsing layout effortlessly.